 Self-Pay Rate: $400

-Tuition includes a full day in person conference in September, a hybrid style class schedule with both virtual and in person meetings every month running October-May, lunch and snacks provided for all in person classes, an end of the year retreat, and graduation dinner in June!
-In addition, each participant will be awarded six continuing education units (CEUs) upon graduation.
+Tuition includes a full day in person conference in September, a hybrid style class schedule with both virtual workshops and in person class days every month running October-May, lunch and snacks provided for all in person classes, an end of the year retreat, and graduation dinner in June!

 Scholarships are available for self-pay students who demonstrate need.